 In the date fields, add your preferred date(s) with the following options:

 Note: Beneath the Due Date and Availability date fields, Canvas will display the time zone date and time according to context.
-If you manage courses in a time zone other than your local time zone and create or edit a due date for a graded discussion, the course and local times are displayed for reference.
+If you manage courses in a time zone other than your local time zone and create or edit a due date for a quiz, the course and local times are displayed for reference.